ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 Using an `NgModuleFactory` requires less boilerplate and is a good default option as it supports AOT out-of-the-box.
 Using a custom function requires slightly more code, but gives you greater flexibility.

-#### Instantiating the Angular Classicmodule on-demand
+#### Instantiating the Angular Classic module on-demand

-Another key difference between `downgradeModule()` and `UpgradeModule` is that the latter requires you to instantiate both the AngularJS and Angular Classicmodules up-front.
+Another key difference between `downgradeModule()` and `UpgradeModule` is that the latter requires you to instantiate both the AngularJS and Angular Classic modules up-front.
-This means that you have to pay the cost of instantiating the Angular Classicpart of the app, even if you don't use any Angular Classicassets until later.
+This means that you have to pay the cost of instantiating the Angular Classic part of the app, even if you don't use any Angular Classic assets until later.
 `downgradeModule()` is again less aggressive.
-It will only instantiate the Angular Classicpart when it is required for the first time; that is, as soon as it needs to create a downgraded component.
+It will only instantiate the Angular Classic part when it is required for the first time; that is, as soon as it needs to create a downgraded component.

-You could go a step further and not even download the code for the Angular Classicpart of the application to the user's browser until it is needed.
+You could go a step further and not even download the code for the Angular Classic part of the application to the user's browser until it is needed.
-This is especially useful when you use Angular Classicon parts of the hybrid application that are not necessary for the initial rendering or that the user doesn't reach.
+This is especially useful when you use Angular Classic on parts of the hybrid application that are not necessary for the initial rendering or that the user doesn't reach.

 A few examples are:

-*   You use Angular Classicon specific routes only and you don't need it until/if a user visits such a route.
+*   You use Angular Classic on specific routes only and you don't need it until/if a user visits such a route.
-*   You use Angular Classicfor features that are only visible to specific types of users; for example, logged-in users, administrators, or VIP members.
+*   You use Angular Classic for features that are only visible to specific types of users; for example, logged-in users, administrators, or VIP members.
-    You don't need to load Angular Classicuntil a user is authenticated.
+    You don't need to load Angular Classic until a user is authenticated.

-*   You use Angular Classicfor a feature that is not critical for the initial rendering of the application and you can afford a small delay in favor of better initial load performance.
+*   You use Angular Classic for a feature that is not critical for the initial rendering of the application and you can afford a small delay in favor of better initial load performance.

 ### Bootstrapping with `downgradeModule()`

 As you might have guessed, you don't need to change anything in the way you bootstrap your existing AngularJS application.
-Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash; `downgradeModule()` is able to take care of bootstrapping the Angular Classicmodule, as long as you provide the recipe.
+Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash; `downgradeModule()` is able to take care of bootstrapping the Angular Classic module, as long as you provide the recipe.

-In order to start using any `upgrade/static` APIs, you still need to load the Angular Classicframework as you would in a normal Angular Classicapplication.
+In order to start using any `upgrade/static` APIs, you still need to load the Angular Classic framework as you would in a normal Angular Classic application.
 You can see how this can be done with SystemJS by following the instructions in the [Upgrade Setup](guide/upgrade-setup "Setup for Upgrading from AngularJS") guide, selectively copying code from the [QuickStart GitHub repository](https://github.com/angular/quickstart).

 You also need to install the `@angular-classic/upgrade` package using `npm install @angular-classic/upgrade --save` and add a mapping for the `@angular-classic/upgrade/static` package: